-- In the Contents pane, click emu_reef_australia to select it.
+- If necessary, in the Contents pane, click emu_reef_australia to select it.

-- On the ribbon, click the Appearance tab.
+- On the ribbon, click the Voxel Layer tab.

-- On the Appearance tab, in the Elevation section, set Vertical Exaggeration to 58000.00.
+- On the Voxel Layer tab, in the Elevation group, set Vertical Exaggeration to 58000.00.

 The voxels in the scene are more pronounced with a vertical exaggeration set.